prmtrun/primate/docs/modules/go.md

 # Go

-This backend introduces support for routes written in Golang.
+This module adds support for writing routes in Golang.

 ## Install